Reformed Churches in Namibia

-The Reformed Churches in Namibia is a confessional Reformed church in Namibia.
+The Reformed Churches in Namibia is a Reformed church in Namibia.
 Reformed people come from Angola to Namibia in 1929.
 The Dorslandtrekkers were mostly Reformed people who had settled in Angola but later moved to Namibia.
 The Dorslandtrekkers were originally from Transvaal, South Africa, and migrated northwestward starting in 1874 in two large and one smaller group, starting the Humpata Reformed Church under the Rev. Jan Lion Cachet.
 Later in 1930 3 congregations were established.
 More farmers came and the church grew.
 Missionary work was started in 1969 under the Bushmans of the Gobabis region, Botswana.

 It has 2,757 members and 14 congregations, and adheres to the Apostles Creed, Nicene Creed, Heidelberg Catechism, Belgic Confession and the Canons of Dort.There's no women ordination.
 Official languages are Afrikaans, Bushman, Gobabis-Kung.

-Reasons for repatriation

-An unsuccessful effort was made as early as 1883 to get the Angola-Afrikaners to return to Transvaal.
-For some time, the emigrants led a very comfortable life, but remained strangers to the land.
-The coming of the railways eroded their living from wagon shipping, and their hunting revenue declined.
-Agricultural consolidation also worked against them.
-Relationships with the Portuguese authorities deteriorated as the latter came to rely less on the Trekkers to teach them animal husbandry and shooting.
-The Swedish traveler and Army officer Peter Möller commented as early as 1895-1896 on some of the many reasons the Afrikaners may want to leave Angola: "The Boers could not obtain full citizenship, gain full ownership of their farms, or teach their children in Afrikaans, and their [Protestant] faith was threatened while their chance to make a living farming or shipping declined."

-Leaders of the Afrikaner community petitioned the Union government to help them return to South African territory, especially in the South West Africa (SWA) mandate.
-After negotiations between the Portuguese governor and the Union land minister, the Gen. J.B.M.
-Hertzog government pledged £500,000 for the second great trek of the Angola-Boers south across the Cunene River to SWA.
-On August 22, 1928, the first group crossed the Kunene near Swartbooisdrift, and by February 27, 1929, 1,922 people, including 373 families, had been repatriated to SWA.
-A number of people also emigrated to SWA and South Africa by ship in 1928-29.
-Not all 420 families issued certificates for the purpose emigrated.
-Many Afrikaners in northern Angola, who may not have been aware of the migration, were not issued certificates then, but the last Afrikaners returned from Angola in 1930-31.